VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/storage.md

 All three of these can make a difference to both performance and reliability, though honestly, this is one situation where just sticking name brand is probably the best way to ensure you don't get boned.
 Samsung, Intel, Silicon Power, Kingston, Crucial, Western Digital, SanDisk, Micro, ADATA, and Toshiba should all be safe bets.
 It's really not worth saving a buck on a no-name brand when your data is at stake.

-If you do care about the nerdy nitty-gritty, you should read about  <span style="font-family: Arial">𝐖</span> [Multi Level Cell Flash](https://en.wikipedia.org/wiki/Multi-level_cell), with the general takeaway that more levels means more space but worse speeds and durability.
+If you do care about the nerdy nitty-gritty, you should read about  [Multi Level Cell Flash](https://en.wikipedia.org/wiki/Multi-level_cell), with the general takeaway that more levels means more space but worse speeds and durability.

 It's also worth mentioning that new flash types, controllers, and methods to make things even faster keep coming out.
 One of the most interesting is Intel's Optane SSDs which use 3D XPoint, which, is fast, very low latency, and more durable than flash, but more expensive.
 It's actually fast enough that in some exotic systems, it's starting <img src="/common/youtube_social_icon_red.webp" style="heitgh0:0.8em"> [to be used as an alternative to RAM](https://youtu.be/uHAfTty9UWY) that can also keep its data though a reboot (unlike normal RAM).